esphome/esphome-devices/_devices/AWP04L/AWP04L.md

 type: plug
 standard: us
 ---
 These devices come with different brands, but all have AWP04L serial number on the back sticker.
-FCC-ID is <a href="https://fccid.io/2ANOO-SM800">2ANOO-SM800</a>.
+FCC-ID is [2ANOO-SM800](https://fccid.io/2ANOO-SM800).

 This template has been updated with "comment:" and "captive_portal:" feautures added in ESPHome v.
 1.14